 It is worth mentioning that these are just rough estimates, and the actual budget for your destination wedding can vary widely depending on the specific details of the wedding.

-You should carefully consider your priorities and expectations and work with a wedding planner to create a budget that works for you.
-Plus, you should make sure to factor in any unexpected costs or contingencies, such as travel delays or weather-related issues.
+You should carefully consider your priorities and expectations and decide to work with a wedding planner to create a budget that is reasonable for the amount of people involved.
+Plus, make sure to factor in any unexpected costs or contingencies, such as travel delays, weather-related issues or other minor issues.

 How Expensive a Destination Wedding Can be?